MakersF/Resilient/README.md

 # Resilient

-Resilient is a library to simplify habdling failures which might happen when performing opertations.
+Resilient is a library to simplify handling failures which might happen when performing operations.

 In a world of connected services it's not easy to take into account that this services are not always available.